 Boxer Lab Mix

 This is a cross between Labrador Retriever and Boxer.
 This breed makes an amazing family companion.
-It gets a loyal and loving nature from the Labrador and an energetic and playful personality from Boxer.
+It gets a loyal and loving nature from the Labrador and an energetic and playful personality from the Boxer.

 Pitbull Boxer Mix